mattmilburn/strapi-plugin-do-not-delete/README.md

 > This entry is protected and cannot be deleted.

 ### Deleting an entry that is currently protected
-If you find yourself in a scenario where a protected entry actually does need to be deleted, you must first update the plugin config to remove the protection rule that applies to that entry.
+If you find yourself in a scenario where a protected entry actually does need to be deleted, you must first update the `pluginOptions` and restart Strapi to remove the protection rule that applies to that entry.

 ## <a id="troubleshooting"></a>💩 Troubleshooting